Daniel-Perrinez/Ansible_POC/AWS_Intro_to_Ansible/Outline.md

 Section 0: "What will we go over?"
 -----------
  1. What is Ansible,
- 2. The Structure of ansible
+ 2. The Structure of Ansible
  3. Beginner
  4. Intermediate
  5. Advanced uses cases of Ansible automation.